Yukiyaiba/CFF/README.md

+# This is provided "as is", with absolutely no warranty expressed or implied.
+Any use is at your own risk.

 # CFF {EN} C drive Freeup Front (Disable BitLocker on C drive)

 When you use this .bat, you must be wery wary!